-- 3.10 This section considers different accounting approaches for the expenditure related to internally generated intangibles.
-The considerations apply to an accounting under a cost model but would also apply to the initial measurement of intangibles, at cost, under a revaluation model. - 3.103.11 Conceptually four possible approaches9 can to recognition of internally generated intangibles could be considered which all have benefits and limitations. - a) Recognise as assets allCapitalise all costs associated with defined intangibles; with no specified conditions or thresholds; - b) Conditional recognition of an asset (that is, recognising an asset when specified conditions are met); - b) Threshold for recognition of an asset (that is, recognising an asset if specified conditions are met at the start of the project, with no subsequent reassessment of the conditions); and Conditional capitalisation; - c) Threshold for capitalisation; and - d) No recognition (that is, expensing all internally generated intangibles).

-These approaches are illustrated below in Figure 3.1 and further explained in the following paragraphs.
+- 3.10 Conceptually four possible approaches to recognition of internally generated intangibles could be considered which all have benefits and limitations. - a) Capitalise all costs associated with defined intangibles; with no specified conditions or thresholds; - b) Conditional capitalisation; - c) Threshold for capitalisation; and - d) No recognition (that is, expensing all internally generated intangibles). - 3.11 These approaches are illustrated below in Figure 3.1 and further explained in the following paragraphs.
 In the figure below 'Conditional capitalisation' is mentioned before 'Threshold for capitalisation' as the different approaches in Figure 3.1 are ranked according to how many intangibles would be recognised following the approach other things being equal.
 However, as it may be easier to understand 'conditional capitalisation' after the 'threshold for capitalisation' approach has been explained, the 'threshold for capitalisation' approach is explained before 'conditional capitalisation' in the following text.